Could you have an ulcer and not know it?

 What about food?
 Despite what you might have heard, there are no convincing data that specific foods, beverages, or spices cause peptic ulcers.
 Smoking and drinking alcohol can increase your risk of developing peptic ulcers, especially among people who take NSAIDs or have H. pylori.
 These habits may also worsen existing ulcers or prevent healing.

 Duodenal ulcers, on the other hand, often get better after eating.
-That’s because eating stimulates the release of bicarbonate in the small bowel, where duodenal ulcers are located, which neutralizes stomach acid.
+That’s because eating stimulates the release of bicarbonate in the small bowel, where duodenal ulcers are located.
+This neutralizes stomach acid.
 Pain may then occur two to five hours after eating, especially after dinner when there are hours before the next meal.

-With either type of ulcer, symptoms can last for minutes to hours and often come and go for several days or weeks.
+With either type of ulcer, symptoms can last for minutes to hours.
+They often come and go for several days or weeks.

 In severe cases, ulcers may bleed or extend deep into the wall of the stomach or intestine.
 They can also cause a perforation, a hole or puncture in the stomach or duodenum, which may occur without bleeding.
 A perforation or bleeding ulcer can be a life-threatening emergency.
 If you experience any of the following symptoms, get medical help immediately: